You’ve never made homemade fermented dill pickles? They’re simple and sublime!

-- Peel horseradish and slice into 1" pieces.
+- If using, wash and peel horseradish and slice into 1" pieces.

 - Add remaining cucumbers, garlic cloves, horseradish and last few dill sprigs.

-- Mix Brine: Add sea salt into filtered water.
+- Mix Brine: Add salt into filtered water.
 Stir until salt dissolves.

-- Add liquid whey or pickle brine from a previous batch to container.
+- If using, add pickle brine or whey from a previous batch to container.

 - Slowly pour brine into jar until there’s enough to cover the contents.

 - Place in a cool, dark spot in your house.
 Taste after 5 days.
-If still too crunchy (like a raw cuke), let ferment a few more days.
+If it still tastes "raw", let it ferment a few more days.

 - When you like the taste and texture, transfer to refrigerator and place a tight lid on container.
 Pickles will last up to 6 months in the fridge.